The $ Trillion Opportunities within Country Positioning in Mind

 When categories are combined with the superior aspects of a country's positioning in mind, category innovations are born, and these could form new global advantages in the consumer mind.
 The report also specifically analyzes opportunities in the global market for tea, apparel, electric vehicles and other categories.

-Michael Brandtner, Global Partner of Ries Consulting, assessed the future global business opportunities in conjunction with release of the report, "The key to winning global competition is building a powerful brand in the mind of global consumers.
-In the process of doing this, 'country positioning in mind' is a key factor, however it's often overlooked by a lot of companies, especially also by entrepreneurs.
-That means: Exploring and using country positioning in mind and maximizing its influence is very helpful in building a global brand."
+Laura Ries, Global Chairman of Ries Consulting, assessed the future global business opportunities in conjunction with release of the report, "The key to winning global competition lies in whether a brand could own the mind of global consumers.
+In the process of building a global brand, country positioning in mind is very important, however it's often overlooked by entrepreneurs.
+Exploring and using country positioning in mind and maximizing its influence will be very helpful in building a global brand."

-Michael continued, "This is what Ries Consulting has adhered to and has been proven in business practice in the past 60 years.
-In the 21st century, the global competition between brands will get even tougher.
-The decision about whether to grow into a global brand will become a 'to be, or not to be' decision.
-Even though the international situation is really complicated today, only by correctly understanding the law of perception and by creating new categories we can successfully build powerful global brands."
+Laura continued, "This is what Ries Consulting has adhered to and has been proven in business practice in the past 60 years.
+In the 21st century, the global competition between brands is unavoidable.
+The decision about whether to grow into a global brand is a 'to be, or not to be' decision.
+Even though the international situation is complicated today, only by correctly understanding the law of perception and by creating new categories can we successfully build global brands."